manuelroemer/stumatch-backend/README.md

 ### Installing Packages

-First of all, ensure that [NodeJS](https://nodejs.org/en/) is installed on your machine.
+Ensure that [NodeJS](https://nodejs.org/en/) is installed on your machine.
-Then, clone the repository and install the packages:
+Clone the repository and install the packages:

 ```sh
 git clone https://gitlab.lrz.de/seba-master-2021/team-29/backend.git stumatch-backend